 For Cable TV, Telephone and Communications Providers

 Idaho and Oregon are preemption states under section 224(c) of the Pole Attachment Act of 1978.
-Both states have certified that they regulate pole attachment rates, preempting the Federal Communications Commission (FCC) from doing so.
+Both states have certified that they regulate rates, terms and conditions for pole attachments, preempting the Federal Communications Commission (FCC) from doing so.

 Under Idaho and Oregon regulations, Idaho Power allows pole attachments by bona fide telecommunication service providers on poles with distribution circuits.
 Private attachments are not allowed.
 Federal and State regulations require Idaho Power to reserve that space for communications lines.